 Water Conservation Plan

-The city's Water Conservation Plan was updated in 2014 in accordance with Texas Commission on Environmental Quality (TCEQ) guidelines and requirements, making the maximum twice per week watering schedule permanent.
+The city's Water Conservation Plan was updated in 2014 and again in 2019 in accordance with Texas Commission on Environmental Quality (TCEQ) guidelines and requirements.
 The plan's objectives are:

 - To reduce water consumption from the levels that would prevail without conservation efforts;

 - To reduce the loss and waste of water;

 - To improve efficiency in the use of water;

 - Encourage efficient outdoor water use;